Run tests and open Test UI in browser

 Clicking a trace row opens that trace in Transactions tab.

-For baseline and regression-oriented fee analysis, see Gas Profiling with Snapshots.
+For baseline and regression-oriented fee analysis, see the gas profiling and snapshots page.

 If a test has trace data, Transactions tab provides full tree visualization.